 The concept of “love what you do” has become the ultimate goal for the average office worker, just as it’s become a mantra for HR professionals trying to keep their coworkers happy.

 That said, doing so is much easier said than done.
-At the end of the day, any work environment can be inherently stressful, draining and ultimately exhausting.
+Any work environment can be inherently stressful, draining, and ultimately exhausting.

-This is why paying attention to employee engagement is so important if you’re in HR.
-If your workers are the verge of burnout, their performance is inevitably going to suffer.
-Furthermore, you may run into a nightmare scenario where office morale gets so dismal that people start voluntarily quitting out of the blue.
+This is why paying attention to improve employee engagement is so important if you’re in HR.
+If your workers are on the verge of burnout, their performance will inevitably suffer.
+Furthermore, you may run into a nightmare scenario where office morale gets so dismal that people quit voluntarily.